konradha/explore-ising-ml-model/README.md

   that this happens in less than 10% of cases
 - overall a very illuminating paper giving us _some_ intuition on what's actually going on for simple NN architectures _and_ we have some theory on the data-generating process
+- more implementation shortcomings: initialization for the Ising model and the paper's suggestions varies; "1HLNN" has no strictly correct way of initializing (needs work on that front to be fully explainable)